baturkacamak/EdgeTTS-GUI/README.md

 4. Commit your changes (`git commit -am 'Add new feature'`)
 5. Push to the branch (`git push origin feature/improvement`)
 6. Create a Pull Request

+## Credits

+This project wouldn't be possible without these amazing open-source projects:

+- [EdgeTTS](https://github.com/rany2/edge-tts) - The core TTS engine that powers this GUI application
+- [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter) - Modern and customizable Tkinter widgets
+- [pygame](https://github.com/pygame/pygame) - Used for audio playback functionality

+Special thanks to:
+- [rany2](https://github.com/rany2) and all contributors of the EdgeTTS package
+- The Microsoft Azure Cognitive Services team for providing the Edge TTS service
+- All the contributors who have helped improve this project

 ## License